gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_summary.rst

 MOVEMotor summary
 ====================================================

-| A summary of the MoveMotor methods:
+| A summary of the MoveMotor methods is below.
+| General speed values are integers or floats (decimals) from -10 to 10.
+| Spin speed values are integers or floats (decimals) from 0 to 10.
+| Turn radius values are from 4 to 800 (in cm)

 .. code-block:: python